Step 3: Controlling the Gun Turret with a Gamepad

 }

-Here, q_ref[i] is the variable for target joint angle, and dq_ref is the variable for the target joint angular velocity.
-Now you can use these target values to implement PD control, as done in part 1.
+Here, q_ref[i] is the variable corresponding to the target joint angle, and dq_ref is the variable corresponding to the target joint angular velocity.
+Then, using these target values, we perform PD control similar to Part 1.